 The Trapp Family Lodge offers private tours for guests for $65 per tour!
 My friend Mairin and I were pleasantly surprised to discover it’s $65 per tour group, not per person, so we both paid ~$30 for 2 hours of fun!

 We chose to snowshoe to the highland cows as part of a tour, and then snowshoed up to the Trapp Family Chapel on our own.
 This chapel sits on a hill right behind the lodge and was built by Werner Von Trapp himself.
 He swore that if he survived the war, he would build a chapel to commemorate his family on the property.
 It took him about 4 years to complete by hand, and is so charming!
 The loop is short, it’s only about 0.5 miles from the lodge, so definitely check it out!

-Visit the Highland Cows at the Trapp Family Lodge
+Visit The Highland Cows At The Von Trapp Lodge

-This was the highlight for me during my winter weekend in Stowe!
+This was the highlight for me at the Von Trapp Lodge during my winter weekend in Stowe!
 The Trapp Family owns a herd of Scottish Highland cows that reside on the property.
 There’s only one bull and a few dozen females.
 Every year, they birth a new calf or two right next to the lodge!
 The cows are located in the Orchard Pasture, about 0.5 miles from the Outdoors Center.
-This breed is the hairiest domestic breed of cow, and survive the cold temperatures of Stowe quite comfortably.
-The castle are used for beef.
+This breed is the hairiest domestic breed of cow, so they can survive the cold temperatures of Stowe quite comfortably.

 Aside from the two routes mentioned above, there’s also a maple sugar snow walk and a “meet the sheep” tour.
 You can book any of these by calling or at the front desk when you check in.